Task 06: Publish your agent to the demo website for testing

 -

-Select Publish to push the latest topics updates to the demo website.
-You will need to complete this action before using the demo website for the first time and after making any changes to the topics you want users to test.
+You’ll need to complete this action before using the demo website for the first time, and after making any changes to the topics you want users to test.

-- When you’ve created your real copilot, you’ll publish whenever you want to make updated topics available in your deployed channels.
+- When you create a real agent, you’ll publish whenever you want to make updated topics available in your deployed channels.

 - The publishing process checks for errors in the topics whose Status is On.